shakes76/PatternAnalysis-2023/recognition/ Super-Resolution_46804158/README.md

 ## Pre-processing
-The images are centered, resized, and normalized.
-The training, validation, and test data splits are created to ensure robust evaluation.
+The training, and test data images are centered, resized, and normalized to make them consistent and easy to compare.
 For more details on the data preprocessing, refer to the dataset.py file.

 ## Example Inputs, Outputs, and Plots
 This model was run on a mac laptop, and is therefore not very efficient as an improved model would take too long to run.
-I recognize that the images prodcues are not very good, however with a GPU you could increase the accuracy of the images with minor alterations.
+I recognize that the images prodcues are not very good, however with a GPU you could increase the accuracy of the images with simple alterations to the model.

-### Inputs

-- Input images should be in the JPEG format.
-- Images should be preprocessed to have a resolution of 240x240 pixels and normalized.

-### Outputs

-- XYZNet provides probability scores for each disease category.
-- A threshold of 0.5 is used to classify images into binary categories (e.g., 'Disease' or 'No Disease').

-### Plots
+![image of example input, target and output] (https://github.com/mhjos/PatternAnalysis-2023/blob/topic-recognition/recognition/%20Super-Resolution_46804158/Figures/Figure_1.png)

+![graph of loss] ()

 ## Data Split
-About 30% of the data is reserved for testing, which is a reasonable portion to ensure robust evaluation while allowing the majority of the data (70%) to be used for training the model effectively.
+About 30% of the data is reserved for testing, which is a reasonable portion for evaluation while the majority of the data (70%) to be used for training the model.
+This split is often used in machine learning because it provides a fair way to evaluate your model without using too much data for testing, which can be wasteful.

 Training Data (Total: 21,522 images):
 - Train AD: 10,401 images (approximately 48.3% of the training data)